 Each year, the Sylvia Fedoruk Canadian Centre for Nuclear Innovation (Fedoruk Centre) invites eligible Project Leaders to submit proposals for research projects, which have the potential to advance the Fedoruk Centre's purpose.
-The 2020 Call for Proposals, Awards Guide and submission package were issued on October 2, 2020.
-Funding decisions were issued on January 29, 2021.
-The next call for proposals is planned in October, 2021, subject to availability of funds.
+The 2021 Awards Guide and submission package are posted below.

 Chair in the Department of Economics, Justice, and Policy Studies at Mount Royal University (Calgary, AB)